 - Declutter all kitchen counters as well as the top of the refrigerator.

-- Clean all surfaces including the stove top, counters, and cabinet doors.
+- Clean all surfaces, including the stovetop, counters, and cabinet doors.

 - Clean out the refrigerator and freezer.
 Throw away old food and wipe down shelves as well as the inside of drawers.

-- Make a list of anything you need such as foil, plastic bags, parchment paper, paper towels or plastic wrap.
+- Make a list of anything you need, such as foil, plastic bags, parchment paper, paper towels, or plastic wrap.

-The Last 5 Days Before Thanksgiving
+The Last 5 Days to Get Ready for the Holiday

 You’ve worked so hard to get your house ready for Thanksgiving!

 Kitchen, Bathroom, and Bedroom Prep for Thanksgiving

 - Thanksgiving dishes need preparation.
 Run them through the dishwasher to remove any dust.
 Wash any delicate tableware by hand.
 Polish silver that you will use for the meal.